Criticism of NASCAR: Changes in stock car style

 Despite the criticism, NASCAR implemented the model full-time in 2008, and overall brought dramatic safety improvements and reduced costs of car maintenance.
 Despite the overall safety improvements, one point of contention was that the rear wing increased the severity of on-track accidents by causing cars to be more prone to flipping over or going airborne at higher speeds.
 After three such incidents between 2007 and 2010, NASCAR switched to a more traditional rear spoiler instead.

 In a retrospective interview in 2015, Brian France believed that the introduction of the model as his biggest failure, due to the lack of manufacturer identity, as well as its perceived effects on its racing.
 Even after the implementation of the Generation 6 model, some fans still cite the CoT for causing the decline of NASCAR.
 Writer Christopher Smith of Car Throttle wrote that, "...NASCAR rules pretty much require all the race cars to be the same - no individuality aside from stickers that differentiate the models.
-NASCAR television ratings and fan interest has been decreasing for years, and as far as I’m concerned, this is the main reason."
+NASCAR television ratings and fan interest has been decreasing for years, and as far as I'm concerned, this is the main reason."

 The Generation 6 cars themselves, while somewhat better received than the CoT (Generation 5) cars were at the time, have received some blow-back.
 Denny Hamlin was most critical, saying, "I don't want to be the pessimist, but it did not race as good as our generation 5 or regular CoT cars did."
-Hamlin received a $25,000 fine for his comments, which he refused to pay (NASCAR instead took that amount from his race winnings instead).
+Hamlin received a $25,000 fine for his comments, which he refused to pay (NASCAR instead took that amount from his race winnings).
 NASCAR later faced criticism over the Generation 6 cars over the change to high downforce and reduced horsepower in later years that increased passing difficulty.